A completely self-sufficient expedition that very few have achieved.

 Follow Jérôme, Patrick, Thierry and Bernard in our Greenland crossing from West to East in May 2017.

-During the first part of our journey, we advance with nordic cross country skis and sealskins.
+During the first part of our journey, we advance with nordic touring skis and sealskins.
 We walk between 8 to 10 hours each day.
 Every evening, we camp under a tent.
 By its difficulties and its length, this expedition requires real commitment and great physical condition.

 Walking may seem monotonous, but one must not forget the fascinating element of the isolation of the vast cap, the necessary concentration.
 This is an opportunity to take the time and empty our minds, meditate, and accomplish a feat that few people have achieved.